This post has been updated. It was originally published on December 2, 2020.

 Smartphone battery life is a precious resource: If you don’t manage it carefully, you might find yourself unable to make calls, take photos, or check social media by the end of the night.
 A dead phone is pretty much useless until you can find a charging point.

-To extend your phone’s battery capacity, Android and iOS both have a special battery-saving mode that helps your handset hang on just a little longer.
+To extend your phone’s battery capacity, Android and iOS each have a special power-saving mode that helps your handset hang on just a little longer.

 So, what’s the catch?
 Low power mode reduces the amount of juice your device needs, so it’s not quite running on all cylinders.
 It works in more or less the same way whether you’re on an iPhone or an Android phone.